htcondor/htcondor/docs/getting-htcondor/install-windows-as-administrator.rst

 ==========================

 Installation of HTCondor must be done by a user with administrator privileges.
-After installation, the HTCondor services will be run under the local system account.
-When HTCondor is running a user job, however, it will run that user job with normal user permissions.

-Download the HTCondor Windows Installer and choose whether to use the click-through GUI installation helper or run the installer in unattended batch mode.
-For those who are installing a single node HTCondor pool, we recommend following the quickstart instructions.

-In all cases, the installer will need certain values set to proceed, provided as a series of prompts (in the GUI) or in a configuration file (if using the batch install).
+We have provided quickstart instructions below to walk you through a single-node HTCondor installation using the HTCondor Windows installer GUI.

+For more information about the installation options, or how to use the installer in unattended batch mode, see the middle section of this guide.

 It is possible to manually install HTCondor on Windows, without the provided MSI program, but we strongly discourage this unless you have